codedust/go-tox/README.md

 gotox
 =====

-gotox is a Go wrapper for the [Toxcore](https://github.com/irungentoo/toxcore) library.
+gotox is a Go wrapper for the [toxcore](https://github.com/irungentoo/toxcore) library.

 Pull requests, bug reporting and feature request (via github issues) are always welcome. :)

+For a list of supported toxcore features see [PROGRESS.md](PROGRESS.md).

 ## Installation
 ```